SportingDot1024/Unified-Travelling-and-Transport-System/README.md

 # Unified Travelling and Transport System (UTTS)

 The Unified Travelling and Transport System (UTTS) is an innovative software platform designed to provide users with a seamless and comprehensive travel service experience.
-Developed using Python and powered by MongoDB, UTTS ensures efficient scheduling and management of travel plans across various modes of transportation.
+Developed using Python and powered by SQL and MongoDB, UTTS ensures efficient scheduling and management of travel plans across various modes of transportation.

 ## Table of Contents